SteveBarnett/WordCamp-2016/outline.md

     * how to measure.
         * WPT, PSI
     * examples of good and bad
-    * what are WordPress-specific things
+    * what are WordPress-specific things <-- plugins? or wp specific problems?
 * fix yo stuff / make more perfy
 * how to make good perf sustainable

 ---

 * Benchmark ([PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/), [WebPageTest](https://www.webpagetest.org/) at the start of the workshop
-* Focus on one or two things that will really help increase performance
+* Focus on four possible things for improvement:
-   * concatenating files and image optimization?
-Concat because it can be tricky and potentially the most useful once peeps know about it and how to do it.
-Images because it's fairly easy and peeps can easily slip that into their FED workflow once they realise how much of an impact it can make.
+    * concat
+    * minify
+    * image optimization
+    * caching
 * Benchmark again at the end

 ---

-## The 4Cs
+## The 4Cs <-- that's more than 4...

 Connections, Concepts, Concrete Practice, Conclusions.